Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Texas Tech and its opponents have gone over the current 61-point total in three of seven games (42.9%) this season.
+- Texas Tech and its opponents have gone over the current 60.5-point total in three of seven games (42.9%) this season.

 Texas Tech Stats and Trends

-- Texas Tech has four wins against the spread in seven games this year.
+- Texas Tech has four wins against the spread in seven games this season.

-- This season, the Red Raiders have an ATS record of 3-1 in their four games as a favorite of 1 point or more.
+- So far this season, the Red Raiders have been installed as favorites by a 1-point margin or more four times and are 3-1 ATS in those contests.

-- Texas Tech's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Texas Tech's games this year have hit the over three times in seven opportunities (42.9%).

-- When Texas Tech puts up more than 24.7 points, it is 3-3 against the spread and 4-2 overall.
+- Texas Tech is 3-3 against the spread and 4-2 overall in games when it puts up more than 24.7 points.

-- Texas Tech is 3-3 against the spread and 4-2 overall when the team amasses more than 355.2 yards.
+- Texas Tech is 3-3 against the spread and 4-2 overall when the team picks up over 355.2 yards.

-- The Red Raiders have turned the ball over 12 times this season, five more turnovers than the Wildcats have forced (7).
+- This year, the Red Raiders have turned the ball over 12 times, five more than the Wildcats' takeaways (7).

 - Find the latest spread and moneyline odds for Texas Tech at SISportsbook.